JoergHeseler/mesh-samples-for-preservation-testing/README.md

 # 3d-sample-files-for-digital-preservation-testing

-This repository provides 3d sample files in various formats and subversions for digital preservation testing.
+This repository provides 3d sample files in various formats and subversions for testing with digital preservation tools.

 ## Related projects